amontero89/amontero89/README.md

 👯 I’m looking to collaborate on data analytics and big data

-❓ Ask me about anything related to MERN stack and related technologies
+❓ Ask me about anything related to data analytics and big data

 📫 How to reach me: amonteroposada@gmail.com